kofigumbs/coding/content/custom-functions/in-the-wild.md

     [focus|plusFive 1|]

   main =
+    Html.div []
-    Html.text (toString result)
+      [ Html.text (toString result)
+      ]
 ---
-It is common to write and use custom functions in programming.
 On the last page, we used an Algebra-like syntax for our functions.
 However, it's more common to use the following style:

 1. Give functions proper names, instead of `f` and `g`
 2. Put the function body on the next line (more important as functions grow)